kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

     <div>
     This is a multipart series on the kinematic performance of Formula Delta 2000 Honda Civic EK Hatchback.
-To learn more about suspension kinematics for this chassis, feel free to browse the other posts from the series.
+To learn more about suspension kinematics for this chassis, feel free to browse the other posts from this series.
     <div style="margin-left:1em">
       <li><a href="/jekyll/update/2023/02/07/intro-to-front-kinematics-ek20r.html">Introduction to front suspension kinematics of a Honda Civic EK Hatchback</a></li>
       <li style="list-style-type: '↳'"><a href="/jekyll/update/2023/02/09/front-kinematic-wheel-plane-control-ek20r.html"><i>Kinematic wheel plane control of a Honda Civic EK Hatchback front suspension</i></a></li>